-- At-risk-of-poverty rates are assumed to be 'after social transfers' (i.e. they include social benefits such as pensions and unemployment benefits). - At-risk-of-poverty rates relate to the at-risk-of-poverty threshold that is calculated for the total population of a member state at 60 % median equivalised disposable income level. - The severe deprivation threshold is set to four out of nine and severe material and social deprivation set to seven out of 13 deprivation items. - The very low work intensity threshold is 20 %. - Income poverty risk at a given point in time may not necessarily imply low living standards in the short term, for example if the persons at risk have access to savings, to credit, to private insurance, tax credits, to financial assistance from friends and relatives etc. In particular, the cumulative impact of extended periods at risk is to be further assessed. - Measuring incomes at the level of private households may have certain implications.
+- At-risk-of-poverty rates are assumed to be 'after social transfers' (i.e. they include social benefits such as pensions and unemployment benefits). - At-risk-of-poverty rates relate to the at-risk-of-poverty threshold that is calculated for the total population of a member state at 60 % median equivalised disposable income level.
+The severe deprivation threshold is set to four and the very low work intensity threshold is 20 %. - Income poverty risk at a given point in time may not necessarily imply low living standards in the short term, for example if the persons at risk have access to savings, to credit, to private insurance, tax credits, to financial assistance from friends and relatives etc. In particular, the cumulative impact of extended periods at risk is to be further assessed. - Measuring incomes at the level of private households may have certain implications.
 The exclusion of collective households might lead to an underrepresentation of certain groups (e.g. the elderly, persons with disabilities).